GENERAL

 A short-term roadmap can be found from the in-game menu.

-Please note that this does not include my visions and my planned features, and some NDA features.
-Its intent is to give you a general state of the development work currently being done, and where we are on the path to version 1.0.
-I have many plans for this simulator, and reaching 1.0 is just the beginning.
-What you can expect from the 1.0 release is the removal of the Early Access flag, and the current public bits are very close to resembling the 1.0 release with exception of bug and content fixes.
+Please note that this does not include my visions and unannounced features.
+Its intent is to give you a general state of the development work currently being done.
+I have many plans for this game, and reaching 1.0 was just the beginning.
+The1.0 release was all about the removal of the Early Access flag, and adding the core features needed to orbit Earth, rendezvous and dock, and land on the Moon.

 The easiest and most direct way is to post it in the #suggestions channel over at the official Reentry Discord group.
 I'm active there, and we have a team of Test Pilots who registers and handles suggestions and feedback.
 Posting the log file also helps.